riot-china/riot-validator/README.md

-# riot-validater
+# riot-validator
-this is a riot validater
+this is a riot validator